Outside Sales Exemption To California Employment Law – A 2018 Guide

 Applicability Tests for the Outside Salesperson Exemption

 In Ramirez v.
 Yosemite Water Co.
 (1999), California’s Supreme Court developed a series of tests to be applied in future cases.
-These questions are still used today in California court cases in order to determine an employee’s exempt or nonexempt status.
+These questions are still used today in California court cases to determine an employee’s exempt or nonexempt status.
 They are aimed at representing both the employer and the employee’s perspective fairly.

-- How does the employee actually spend his or her time?
+- How does the employee spend his or her time?
 A judgment of exempt or non-exempt status will be made based on the actual duties performed by the employee rather than their on-paper job description.

 - Are the employee’s job expectations for the employee realistic?
 This prevents employers from demanding that employees spend more than half of their time performing sales tasks while also assigning them too many non-sales tasks to make the requirement possible.

 - Has the employer expressed displeasure over the employee’s allegedly substandard performance?
-This prohibits employees from intentionally failing to perform outside sales duties required by the employer in order to fall below the “more than half of their working time” standard.
+This prohibits employees from intentionally failing to perform outside sales duties required by the employer to fall below the “more than half of their working time” standard.

 - Were these expressions of displeasure themselves realistic, given the requirements of the employee’s job?
-This encourages employers to create realistic, honest job descriptions for employees regardless of exempt or non-exempt status
+This encourages employers to create realistic, honest job descriptions for employees regardless of exempt or non-exempt status.

 If you believe that you have been misclassified by your employer, seek legal advice immediately.
 Contact us today for a free legal consultation with an employment lawyer.